runtimeverification/gitbook-kontrol/guides/kevm-foundry-integration-example/property-verification-using-kevm.md

-# Property Verification using KEVM
+# Property Verification using Kontrol

 First, we need to modify our test to support symbolic execution.
 To do this we must import a new Solidity library with cheat codes required for symbolic execution.
 To do so, create a new file `src/KEVMCheats.sol` and copy over the contents of [this contract](https://github.com/runtimeverification/foundry-demo/blob/master/src/utils/KEVMCheats.sol). \
 \